 The implementation of the East Dunne Ave Escape Route Project will be completed in three phases and serve to enhance fire resiliency by reducing ladder fuels, creating areas of shaded fuel break, reducing invasive species, and improving the functionality of the escape route during an evacuation making it safer for travel.
 In addition, this will also reduce the risk of a roadside fire escaping into the wildland as well as add strength to Santa Clara County’s developing shaded fuel break system and provide opportunities to protect or manage watersheds from future wildfires.
 Additionally, reducing competition in the understory and treating hazardous trees were feasible will create a healthier, more vigorous forest, and natural habitat.

-This escape route project will be executed over the course of three phases.
-The SCCFSC is tentatively scheduling phases 1 & 2 for 2023 and phase 3 for TBD.
+This escape route project will be executed over the course of three (3) Phases.
+The SCCFSC completed Phases 1 & 2 in 2023 and is scheduling Phase 3 for an early December 2025 start date and hope to be done before the winter rains.
 Those three phases are broken down accordingly…

-• Phase 1 – will start at the intersection of E. Dunne Ave. & Holiday Rd. and continue for approximately 1.2 miles, ending at the Southern end of Anderson Lake Bridge
+• Phase 1 – starts at the intersection of E. Dunne Ave. & Holiday Rd. and continues for approximately 1.2 miles, ending at the Southern end of Anderson Lake Bridge

-• Phase 2 – will start at the north end of Anderson Lake Bridge and continue for approximately 4.4 miles, ending at the intersection where E. Dunne Ave. meets Finely Ridge Rd.
+• Phase 2 – starts at the north end of Anderson Lake Bridge and continues for approximately 4.4 miles, ending at the intersection where E. Dunne Ave. meets Finely Ridge Rd.

-• Phase 3 – will begin at the Intersection of E. Dunne Ave. & Finely Ridge Rd and continue for approximately 3.5 miles, ending near the entrance to Henry W. Coe State Park
+• Phase 3 – begins at the Intersection of E. Dunne Ave. & Finely Ridge Rd and continues for approximately 3.5 miles, ending near the entrance to Henry W. Coe State Park

 Click HERE to see the Final Report for Phase I & II